Welcome to our diocesan website. This page gives a general introduction to the Diocese of Salisbury, its history and organisation.

 Vision and Purpose

-The Diocese’s Vision has been for a Church which, changed and revitalised to meet the great challenges of the 21st century, will be confident in faith and grow among the communities of the Diocese.
+The Vision has been for a Church changed and revitalised to meet the great challenges of the 21st century; a Church confident in faith and growing in local communities.

 Three key strategies underline this vision: